 Related Article: Budget Travel: 14 Days Japan with US$500 Cash on Hand

 How to Get to Yokohama from Tokyo?

-Hide and I met in Shinjuku station.
+Hide and I met at Shinjuku station.
 Please take note that Shinjuku is the craziest as it is the busiest subway in the world.

 Getting to Yokohama depends on which the nearest station where you from.
 From Tokyo, there are 6 different trains for you to reach Yokohama without train transfers.